liewsanmin/liewsanmin.github.io/_posts/2016-06-30-guide-to-scrape-data-from-an-investment-stock-website.md

 *Screenshot 6/30/2016 from Joshua's Macbook*

-As you can see there are many stocks to choose from and the 'Price Call' tab represents what analysts from different professional firms has to say about the particular stock.
-So what I usually do is to open multiple tabs that has 'BUY' as the keyword at the 'Price Call' tab.
+As you can see there are many stocks to choose from and the 'Price Call' tab represents what analysts from different professional firms have to say about the particular stock.
+So what I usually do is to open multiple tabs that have 'BUY' as the keyword at the 'Price Call' tab.

 What my script does is that it connects to the stock portal and opens all stocks